 In statistics and psychometrics, measurement consistency is often referred to as reliability.
 It is an important component when evaluating the quality of a test.
 A reliable test gives us the same result consistently, assuming no change in the individual's ability.
-For example, if a test is designed to measure English language proficiency and has been administered to the same individual multiple times, the test scores should be approximately the same if the test taker has not significantly improved their English proficiency during the period of the time.
+For example, if a test is designed to measure English language proficiency and has been administered to the same individual multiple times, the test scores should be approximately the same if the test taker's English proficiency has not significantly improved during the period of the time.
 In contrast, an unreliable test produces inconsistent results each time, which greatly limits the value of the test scores.

 Notably, even when the test conditions are carefully controlled, a small amount of measurement error is expected.
-An individual's performance on a set of test items will vary from one administration to another due to variability in individual circumstances, or due to variation in the items across different versions of the same test (this source of variation is mitigated through IRT form equating).
+An individual's performance on a set of test items will vary from one administration to another due to variability in individual circumstances, or due to variation in the items across different versions of the same test (this source of variation is mitigated through equating).
 High reliability of the test scores also indicates that the measurement error is kept at a minimum level.

 Reliability can be estimated in multiple ways.
 In general, a higher value suggests greater reliability of the test scores.
-According to the literature and industry standards, a reliability of 0.80 and above is expected and acceptable for standardized examinations such as the CAEL Test.
+Typically, a reliability of 0.80 is considered good for high-stakes examinations.
+Examinations having fewer items or testing a wider construct may have lower internal consistency.